maxkain/eav-bundle/README.md

 Don't forget to escape user's input by Doctine's `createNamedParameter` function.
 If you use `EavComparison`, `value` argument will be escaped automatically.
 By default, all conditions use `AND` logic, but with `EavExpression` you may define any DQL condition.
+Also, you may use `createEavCondition` method for more complex logic.

 ## Usage with EasyAdmin and Forms